rvaughan/AdventOfCode2017/2023/day_25/README.md

 Here, someone has clearly been trying to fix the problem.
 Scattered everywhere are hundreds of weather machines, almanacs, communication modules, hoof prints, machine parts, mirrors, lenses, and so on.

 Somehow, everything has been **wired together** into a massive snow-producing apparatus, but nothing seems to be running.
-You check a tiny screen on one of the communication modules: Error 2023.
+You check a tiny screen on one of the communication modules: `Error 2023`.
 It doesn't say what `Error 2023` means, but it **does** have the phone number for a support line printed on it.

 "Hi, you've reached Weather Machines And So On, Inc. How can I help you?"
 You explain the situation.